-- 145. Council may assess and require additional development contributions for a total development if: - an application for resource consent that was lodged prior to 1 July 2005 is amended; or an application is made to amend a condition of resource - an application is made to amend a condition of resource consent where the application for that resource consent was lodged prior to 30 June 2005; and - the amendment results in an increase in the total number of assessed HUEs from that which would have been applicable if this policy had been applied to the development.
+- 145. Council may assess and require additional development contributions for a total development if: - an application for resource consent that was lodged prior to 1 July 2005 is amended; or - an application is made to amend a condition of resource consent where the application for that resource consent was lodged prior to 30 June 2005; and - the amendment results in an increase in the total number of assessed HUEs from that which would have been applicable if this policy had been applied to the development.